Kotlin/kotlin-spec/src/kotlin.core/expressions.md

 :::{.paste target=grammar-rule-finallyBlock}
 :::

 A *try-expression* is an expression starting with the keyword `try`.
-It consists of a code block (*try body*) and several optional additional blocks: one of more *catch blocks*, starting with the soft keyword `catch` with a single parameter called *exception parameter* followed by another code block and a single optional *finally block*, starting with the soft keyword `finally` and yet another code block.
-At least one catch or finally block must exist, otherwise the expression is ill-formed.
+It consists of a [code block][Code blocks] (*try body*) and one or more of the following kinds of blocks: zero or more *catch blocks* and an optional *finally block*.
+A *catch block* starts with the soft keyword `catch` with a single *exception parameter*, which is followed by a [code block][Code blocks].
+A *finally block* starts with the soft keyword `finally`, which is followed by a [code block][Code blocks].
+A valid try-expression must have at least one catch or finally block.

-The try-expression evaluates its body as normally, but if any statement in the body throws an exception, the exception, rather than being propagated up the call stack, gets checked for its type.
-If there exists any catch block which parameter type is valid for the checked exception, this catch block is evaluated immediately after the exception is thrown and the exception itself is passed inside the catch block as the corresponding parameter.
+The try-expression evaluation evaluates its body; if any statement in the try body throws an exception (of type $E$), this exception, rather than being immediately propagated up the call stack, is checked for a matching catch block.
+If a catch block of this try-expression has an exception parameter of type $T :> E$, this catch block is evaluated immediately after the exception is thrown and the exception itself is passed inside the catch block as the corresponding parameter.
-If there are several catch blocks with suitable parameter types, the first one is picked.
+If there are several catch blocks which match the exception type, the first one is picked.

+TODO(Exception handling?)

-If there is a finally block, it gets evaluated after any evaluated catch block, or, if no catch block was encountered, after the exception was thrown.
-If no catch block was selected, the exception is [propagated as usual][Exceptions] up the call stack after the finally block (if any) is evaluated.
-If no exception is thrown during the evaluation of the try body, no catch blocks are checked, but the finally block is executed anyway and program execution continues as normal.
+If there is a finally block, it is evaluated after the evaluation of all previous try-expression blocks, meaning:

+* If no exception is thrown during the evaluation of the try body, no catch blocks are executed, the finally block is evaluated after the try body, and the program execution continues as normal.
+* If an exception was thrown, and one of the catch blocks matched its type, the finally block is evaluated after the evaluation of the matching catch block.
+* If an exception was thrown, but no catch block matched its type, the finally block is evaluated before [propagating the exception][Exceptions] up the call stack.

-The value of the try-expression is the same as the value of the last expression of the try body (if no exception was thrown) or the value of the last expression of the selected catch block (if one was selected).
-All other situations mean that an exception is propagated up the call stack, so the value of the try-expression becomes irrelevant.
-The finally block does get executed as described above, but has no effect on the value returned by the try-expression.
+The value of the try-expression is the same as the value of the [last expression][Code blocks] of the try body (if no exception was thrown) or the value of the last expression of the matching catch block (if an exception was thrown and matched).
+All other situations mean that an exception is going to be propagated up the call stack, and the value of the try-expression becomes irrelevant.

+> Note: as desribed, the finally block (if present) is executed regardless, but it has no effect on the value returned by the try-expression.

-The type of the try-expression is the [least upper bound][Least upper bound] of the types of the last expressions of the try body and the last expressions of all the catch blocks (TODO(): not that simple).
+The type of the try-expression is the [least upper bound][Least upper bound] of the types of the last expressions of the try body and the last expressions of all the catch blocks (TODO(not that simple)).

-If any of the blocks have no valid last expression, the type is inferred to be `kotlin.Unit`, but the try-expression may be used as an expression anyway.
+> Note: these rules mean the try-expression always may be used as an expression, as it always has a corresponding result value.

 ### Conditional expression

 :::{.paste target=grammar-rule-ifExpression}
 :::

-**Conditional expressions** use the boolean value of one expression (*condition*) to decide which of two control structure bodies (*branches*) should be evaluated.
+*Conditional expressions* use a boolean value of one expression (*condition*) to decide which of the two [control structure bodies][Code blocks] (*branches*) should be evaluated.
-If the condition evaluates to `true`, than the first branch (the true branch) is evaluated, otherwise the second branch is.
+If the condition evaluates to `true`, the first branch (the *true branch*) is evaluated, otherwise the second branch (the *false branch*) is evaluated if it is present.

 The value of the resulting expression is the same as the value of the chosen branch.

-The type of the resulting expression is the [least upper bound][Least upper bound] of the types of two branches (TODO(): not that simple).
+The type of the resulting expression is the [least upper bound][Least upper bound] of the types of two branches (TODO(not that simple)), if both branches are present.
-If one of the branches is omitted (see the grammar entry above), the resulting expression has type [`kotlin.Unit`][`kotlin.Unit`] and the whole construct may not be used as an expression, but only as a statement.
+If the false branches is omitted, the resulting conditional expression has type [`kotlin.Unit`][`kotlin.Unit`] and it may used only as a statement.

+TODO(Examples?)

-The condition expression must be a subtype of `kotlin.Boolean`, otherwise it is a type error.
+The type of the condition expression must be a subtype of `kotlin.Boolean`, otherwise it is an error.

-> When used as expressions, conditional expressions are special in the sense of operator
-> precedence: they have the highest (same as all primary expressions) priority when
-> placed on the right side of any binary expression, but when placed on the left side,
+> Note: when used as expressions, conditional expressions are special w.r.t. of operator precedence: they have the highest priority (the same as for all primary expressions) when placed on the right side of any binary expression, but when placed on the left side, they have the lowest priority.
-> they have the lowest priority.
-For details, see the [grammar][Syntax grammar]
+> For details, see Kotlin [grammar][Syntax grammar].

 ### When expression